 Setting the GasDebtRecovery (Register 1 & Register 2).

 The Smart Meter sends a Response to the DCC.
 The DCC receives the Response and sends a Service Response (SRV 2.3) to the Supplier.

+For SMETS1 Devices, Section 18 of the S1SR sets out device specific behaviours that are applicable if a SMETS1 ESME or GSME displays behaviour alternative to SMETS2+ Devices.

 Update Meter Balance

 The Supplier may decide to increase or decrease the Meter Balance directly.
 To do that the Supplier composes an ‘Update Meter Balance’ Service Request (SRV 1.5) and sends it to the DCC.
 The DCC receives the Service Request, completes Critical Service Request processing, and sends an ‘Adjust Meter Balance’ (ECS04a) Command to the Electricity Smart Meter or an ‘Adjust Prepayment Mode Meter Balance’ (GCS40a) Command to the Gas Smart Meter when in prepayment mode, or GCS40c ‘Adjust Credit Mode Meter Balance’ if in credit mode.